 - There is no Step 3.
 You’ve already finished.
-Just send a link to your form to anyone with a web browser, and we’ll handle the rest.
+Just send a link to you DataPortal to anyone with a web browser, and we’ll handle the rest.
 We take your model and the layout rules you’ve defined and produce a sleek web interface for collecting data from your users.
 With features like auto-save, revision history, custom styling, and intelligent navigation shortcuts, you can be confident that your users and employees will have no problems providing or viewing the data you need quickly and easily.
 We also handle all of the authentication.

-We’ll be designing a quick survey interface.
+We’ll be designing a quick survey form.
 In the screenshot below, you can see our design for the ‘Survey’ page.
 We have fields for First & Last Name, DOB, Gender, and a free-form Feedback box.
 For each field, we define a row with a few pieces of metadata, including: